Shrayas555/Voixa/README.md

 - Start: `uvicorn app:app --host 0.0.0.0 --port $PORT`

 Set all environment variables from `backend/.env` in your Render service's environment settings.

+> **Note — Video generation is only available when running locally.** Generating a video requires downloading images, rendering audio, and compositing frames with MoviePy, which is memory-intensive.
+The deployed backend runs on Render's free tier, which does not have enough memory to handle this workload and will crash under the load.
+Run the full stack locally if you need video generation.